Party in the U.S.A.

 "Party in the U.S.A." is a song by American singer Miley Cyrus from her first extended play (EP), The Time of Our Lives (2009).
-It was released on August 11, 2009, by Hollywood Records as the lead single from the project.
+It was released on August 4, 2009, by Hollywood Records as the lead single from the project.
 The song was written and produced by Dr. Luke, with additional songwriting provided by Jessie J and Claude Kelly.
-It is a pop song, with lyrics reflecting her relocating from Nashville, Tennessee, to Hollywood, California.
-This is one of four collaborations between Cyrus and Dr. Luke, with the EP title track "The Time of Our Lives", will.i.am's "Fall Down" and "Wrecking Ball" following in 2013.
+It is a pop and pop rock song, with lyrics reflecting her relocating from Nashville, Tennessee, to Los Angeles.

 "Party in the U.S.A." received widespread acclaim from music critics, many of whom praised its catchiness and Cyrus's vocals.
 In the United States, the song charted at number two on the Billboard Hot 100.
 It also reached the top ten in nine additional countries.
 It was the seventh best-selling digital single of 2009 in the United States.
-The song was certified 15× platinum by the Recording Industry Association of America (RIAA) and 4× Platinum by Music Canada.
+The song was certified 17× platinum by the Recording Industry Association of America (RIAA) and 4× Platinum by Music Canada.
 It is one of the best-selling singles of all time in the United States, where the track has sold six million in pure sales, as of July 2017.
 In 2020, during an appearance on Jimmy Kimmel Live!, Cyrus officially received a plaque with an RIAA Diamond certification for "Party in the U.S.A.", making it one of the few songs in history to reach this milestone.
 It was also certified 14× Platinum in Australia.

 The music video for "Party in the U.S.A.", directed by Chris Applebaum, pays tribute to the 1978 film Grease and Cyrus's parents' courting days.
 It occurs mainly at a drive-in theater and won the MuchMusic Video Award for Best International Artist Video at the 2010 award show.
 The song was performed live for Cyrus's concert tours, the 2009 Wonder World Tour, the 2011 Gypsy Heart Tour, the 2014 Bangerz Tour, and the 2022 Attention Tour.
 At the 2009 Teen Choice Awards, Cyrus's use of a pole during a performance of "Party in the U.S.A.", which some interpreted to be a dance pole, caused a media uproar.
 Although co-writer Jessie J originally decided not to record "Party in the U.S.A." after writing it, she did eventually, among various other artists, perform a cover version of the song.
 "Party in the U.S.A." has also been parodied by "Weird Al" Yankovic.
-The song premiered on radio on August 4, 2009, before its official release.
-It has over 1.6 billion streams on Spotify while its music video has received over 1 billion views on YouTube, as of July 2025.
+The song premiered on radio on July 28, 2009 before its official release.
+It has over 2.3 billion streams on Spotify while its music video has received over 1 billion views on YouTube, as of September 2026.